 Climate: Hardy, suitable for any climate.
 Hens have been known to lay even in the extreme winter cold.

-Comb: Single red or rose-colored comb.
+Comb: Single red or rose-coloured comb.

 Size of Eggs: Medium to large, increases in size as the birds get older.